JHiltbrand/HCAL_Trigger_Study/README.md

 cd ../..

 # We also need to checkout packages dependent on HcalTrigPrimDigi classes
+# Also checkout CaloTPG since we make changes in coder
 git cms-addpkg EventFilter/HcalRawToDigi
+git cms-addpkg CalibCalorimetry/CaloTPG

 scram b -j 4
 ```